2016 Program Dates: July 10 - 29

 Students who take part in weekend activities will need additional spending money.

 Some financial aid is available for admitted students.
-Once admitted to the intensive, if a student wishes to apply for financial assistance, they are invited to submit a letter explaining their financial situation along with their parent or guardian’s 2014 tax forms.
+Once admitted to the program, if a student wishes to apply for financial assistance, they are invited to submit a letter explaining their financial situation along with their parent or guardian’s 2015 tax forms.
 International and U.S. students are eligible apply for financial aid.
 Financial aid awards are based on both need and merit.

 Please note that most scholarship awards cover only a portion of tuition.
 In cases of extreme need, full tuition may be awarded but room and board are generally not covered by scholarship awards.